jphill01/HACSim.R/README.md

 HACSim.R comprises two main functions: HAC.sim(K = 1, N, Hstar, probs, m = 0, perms = 10000, p = 0.95) and HAC.simrep().

-HAC.sim() performs a single iteration of haplotype accumulation for a species.
+HAC.sim() performs a single iteration of haplotype accumulation for a given species.
 If the desired level of haplotype recovery is not reached, then HAC.simrep() (which takes no arguments) is called in order to perforn successive iterations until the desired fraction of haplotypes captured is at least p.

 Function arguments to HAC.sim() are as follows: